Particles and Waves Lab banner

 Particles and Waves Lab

-We study how particles — cloud droplets, ice crystals, sediments, microplastics, microswimmers — interact with the flows that carry them.
-Using a combination of theoretical analysis, large-scale computation, and asymptotic methods, our research reveals how microscale particle physics profoundly shapes macroscale geophysical phenomena: from rain formation in warm clouds to cyclone intensification over tropical oceans.
+We study how particles — cloud droplets, ice crystals, sediment, microplastics, microswimmers — interact with the flows that carry them.
+The methods are theoretical and computational: asymptotic analysis, hydrodynamic stability theory, and direct numerical simulation.
+The questions connect microscale particle physics to macroscale geophysical phenomena — from droplet collisions and rain initiation in warm clouds to wind-wave generation and cyclone intensification over tropical oceans.

 Cloud Microphysics Particle-laden Flows Hydrodynamic Stability Geophysical Fluid Dynamics Microhydrodynamics